 The Authority intends to seek all sources of operating subsidy or rental assistance that are currently available or may become available in the future, and may wish to target any assistance identified to Projects that serve priority populations.
-Such assistance may include but is not limited to Section 811 Project Rental Assistance Program, the Long-Term Operating Support Program, or the Illinois Division of Mental Health Bridge Subsidy Program.
+Such assistance may include but is not limited to Section 811 Project Rental Assistance Program, or the Long-Term Operating Support Program.

-Such assistance cannot be assumed to be available to support the Project's operating budget at the time of application through the PSH Development Program.
-Any referrals made through the Statewide Referral Network would have to meet the same tenant selection criteria applicable to all other prospective tenants of the Project.
+Such assistance cannot be assumed to be available to support the Project's operating budget at the time of application through the Permanent Supportive Housing Development Program.
+Any referrals made through the Statewide Referral Network would have to meet the same tenant selection criteria applicable to all other prospective tenants of the Project